CapitalRise Review

 What interesting or unique points does CapitalRise have?

-CapitalRise’s focus is prime central London development properties.
-With many P2P lending companies looking to other parts of the country or to less expensive properties, it’s useful to have a P2P lending company in this niche.
+With most online property lending looking to other parts of the country, it’s useful to have a provider focusing on this niche.

 How good are its loans?